 By now, the hackers’ motives are known to all of us; stealing other peoples’ stuff.
 They will take your information, your money, and your peace of mind.
 Here is what you can do.

-How to stop fake Office 365 login screens
+How to stop a fake Office 365 login page

 Use the Office 365 “multi-factor” authentication tool.
 In addition to your login, this tool requires you to access a mobile app or text message to prove your identity.
 Yes this adds login steps, but also it reduces the chances that a crook can get into your private materials.

 Spread the word: Everyone be careful on the web and using email.
 If you are not certain about an attachment or link, assume the worst until your security procedures provide a green light.
 Do not provide personal or financial information unless 100% confident of your safety.
 Make sure everyone has contact information for cyber-emergencies.